feifeibear/Odysseus-Transformer/README.md

 ## Odysseus: Upgrade DeepSpeed-Ulysses by Decoupling the Parallel Strategies of Attention and FFN

-This repository delves into the optimal parallelization strategies for long-sequence LLMs, implementing four methods: Tensor Parallelism (TP), Tensor Parallelism with Sequence Parallelism (TP-SP), DeepSpeed-Ulysses, and Odysseus.
+This repository delves into the optimal parallelization strategies for long-sequence LLMs, implementing four methods:
+1. [Tensor Parallelism (TP)](https://arxiv.org/abs/1909.08053), the classical implementation proposed by Megatron-LM, using AllReduce for activation communications.
+2. [Tensor Parallelism with Sequence Parallelism (TP-SP)](https://arxiv.org/abs/2205.05198), refer to MLSys 23' paper: Reducing Activation Recomputation in Large Transformer Models.
+3. [DeepSpeed-Ulysses](https://arxiv.org/abs/2309.14509), refer to paper: DeepSpeed Ulysses: System Optimizations for Enabling Training of Extreme Long Sequence Transformer Models.
+4. Odysseus.
+A novel method proposed in this repo.

 As you can see, we involve both tensor parallelism and sequence parallelism here.
 The commonality among these methods is that they all require partitioning along the head number dimension, thus the degree of parallelism is constrained by the head number.
 We have excluded Ring-Attention as it can be used orthogonally with these four methods.